MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-secure-score-whats-new.md

   - Resolve unsecure domain configurations

-- A new App Governance recommendation is now available as a Secure Score improvement action:
+- A new [app governance](https://docs.microsoft.com/defender-cloud-apps/app-governance-manage-app-governance) recommendation is now available as a Secure Score improvement action:

-  - Regulate apps with priority account consent
+  - Regulate apps with consent from priority accounts

 - New Salesforce and ServiceNow recommendations are now available as Secure Score improvement actions for Microsoft Defender for Cloud Apps customers.
 For more information, see [SaaS Security Posture Management overview](https://aka.ms/saas_security_posture_management).